 This experience really opened my eyes to the fascinating world of RE publishing.
 Personally I have learned so much, from my own detailed exploration of Islam’s tenets and traditions, to the rigorous processes that underpin the printing press.
 Would I do this all over again?
 Absolutely.
 And I would recommend anyone else who similarly has a passion for RE and also loves writing – if they are given the opportunity – to do the same.

-Since writing the textbooks, I have had the added privilege of contributing to The Oxford Teacher Handbook for GCSE Islam, and I am also helping to write a new GCSE RS revision guide (details to follow!).
+Since writing the textbooks, I have had the added privilege of contributing to The Oxford Teacher Handbook for GCSE Islam, and the Edexcel GCSE RS Catholic Christianity with Islam and Judaism Revision Guide with the brilliant Andy Lewis.
+I am also helping to write another GCSE RS revision guide covering Christianity and Islam (details to follow).